|

 In June 1943, Wünsche was ordered to transfer to a new division forming in France, which later became

 12.SS-Panzer-Division Hitlerjugend and take command of the SS-Panzer-Regiment 12.
 Image: SS-Stubaf.
-Max Wünsche, age 27, shortly after receiving the Knight's Cross of the Iron Cross.
+Max Wünsche, age 27, shortly after receiving the Knight's Cross.
 Photo taken in the outskirts of Kharkov in March 1943. c.
 Bundesarchiv.

 No comments: